MahdieMokhtari/MahdieMokhtari/README.md

 💻 **Junior Python Developer** | 🎓 **Computer Engineering Student**

+# 💫 About Me:
-I'm passionate about **building practical solutions**, exploring **Python’s ecosystem**, and writing **clean & efficient code**.
+🐍 I’m currently learning and working on phyton<br>🧠 I’m looking to collaborate on: phyton developement, web design, project management<br>📖 Ask me about everything and i can help you as much as you need<br>🔗 You can contact me through the Telegram, GitHub, and Instagram links attached on my page<br> I'm passionate about **building practical solutions**, exploring **Python’s ecosystem**, and writing **clean & efficient code**.
 I believe in **continuous learning**, teamwork, and turning ideas into working projects.

-# 💫 About Me:
-🐍 I’m currently learning and working on phyton<br>🧠 I’m looking to collaborate on: phyton developement, web design, project management<br>📖 Ask me about everything and i can help you as much as you need<br>🔗 You can contact me through the Telegram, GitHub, and Instagram links attached on my page

 ## 🌐 Socials: